-Overview: This quiet barrier island community is located on the northeastern Florida coast, about an hour from Orlando.
+Overview: This tranquil barrier island community is located on the northeastern Florida coast, about an hour from Orlando.
 It is bounded by the Atlantic Ocean on the east, the Halifax River on the west, the city of Ormond Beach to the south, and the Volusia County border to the north.

 Originally part of Chauncey Bacon's Number Nine Plantation (an old homestead), Ormond-by-the-Sea did not see residential development until the 1950s.
 Today it is almost entirely comprised of homes, with shopping and services located in neighboring Ormond Beach.
 A refurbished WWII watch tower overlooks the town's dunes and red sand beaches.
 Although unincorporated, Ormond-by-the-Sea has several well-maintained county parks.
 The Bicentennial Park stretches east to west across the island and has access to both the ocean and the river.
 Highbridge Park, a popular fishing spot, has a boat ramp and a drawbridge that arches over the Halifax.
 Neighborhoods range from modest to upscale, with ranch ramblers, Mediterraneans and others.
 Neighboring Ormond Beach has dining and shopping venues.

 Age 45 or Better: 63%